Toyota RAV4 VS Nissan X-Trail: Which is better?

 Performance on the Road

 Opposite to the RAV4, the X-Trail is not for the urban runabout.
 Its tall features give great views and its strong chassis makes it easy to drive off the road.
 Although it does not come under the sports car segment, the interior, versatility, and space can challenge any sports car easily.
-It is entirely a powerful car with four-cylinder engines.
+It is a powerful car with four-cylinder engines.
 Even the small gas capacity (2.0 l) delivers 40HP, which is amazing.
 X-Trail GT (turbocharged version) of Nissan delivers 280hp with the same gas capacity.
 The four-speed automatic transmission, manual transmission, or five-speed transmission, either 2WD drive or 4WD drive is a real example of a versatile car.

 Now, because of the less aerodynamic body, the car is not flexible on the road.
-However, on the bad road condition, one can change FWD to AWD mode of driving for a swift flow.
+However, in bad road conditions, one can change from FWD to AWD mode of driving for a swift flow.
 Furthermore, driving on LOCK-MODE is not safe, especially in 4WD mode.
 Still, the X-Trail steering and suspension are well-tuned.
 The car is easy to control and a bliss for a long drive on tough roads.

 Toyota RAV4 vs. Nissan X-Trail round 3 goes to Nissan again for its off-road control quality.

 The Ultimate Winner: Toyota RAV4 vs. Nissan X-Trail

 No doubt, Nissan X-Trail is a better choice than a Toyota RAV4 if one is looking for a sturdy car, with a powerful performance in the end.
 Still, choosing a car is one’s own personal choice.
-If one checks Toyota RAV4 vs Nissan X-Trail, on the urban road, Toyota RAV4 performs better while off-road, it cannot even chase Nissan X-Trail.
+If one checks the Toyota RAV4 vs. Nissan X-Trail, on the urban road, the Toyota RAV4 performs better while off-road, it cannot even chase the Nissan X-Trail.
 Whichever car you choose, look for safety, smooth drive, and your requirements first and then only decide.